|

 dairy industry operates.
 There is also through the many forests

 a thriving wood and paper industry.
+Finally,

 the service sector.
 It is the driving force of the Austrian